Kaier33/easy-drawing-board/README.md

   const draw = new EasyDrawingBoard({container: container})

   // methods
   draw.conifg('lineColor', '#FF1493')                         // Change the color of the brush.
   draw.setMode('rect')                                        // Now you can draw the rectangle.

-  draw.generateBase64()                                 // generateBase64 method default is to export the PNG base64 data.
+  draw.generateBase64().then(data => console.log(data))       // generateBase64 method default is to export the PNG base64 data.
-  draw.generateBase64('jpeg')                           // get smaller data.
+  draw.generateBase64('jpeg').then(data => console.log(data)) // get smaller data.

   draw.saveImg()                                              // Save the canvas as an PNG images, and the file name is canvas_imgae.png. draw.saveImg({fileName: '233.png'})                         // Just Change of file name. draw.saveImg({tpye: 'jpeg', fileName: 'small.jpeg'})        // Sometimes we just need smaller pictures.
 ```

 ## Todo

-- [ ] eraser
+- [x] eraser
 - [ ] undo
 - [ ] typescript refactoring